Summary: A Treatise Concerning the Principles of Human Knowledge

 8.

-I can only separate qualities by thought if they can be separated in reality (e.g. imagine a man with one arm missing): I cannot conceive separately, those Qualities which it is impossible should Exist so separated
+I can separate qualities in thought only if they can be separated in reality (e.g. by imagining a man with one arm missing): I cannot conceive separately, those Qualities which it is impossible should Exist so separated

 9.

-Berkeley opposes Locke, who in An Essay Concerning Human Understanding, asserts that it is the faculty of forming abstract general ideas that makes man superior to the animal.
+Berkeley opposes Locke, who, in An Essay Concerning Human Understanding, asserts that the faculty of forming abstract general ideas is what makes man superior to animals.
 He assumes that language implies the possession of general ideas.
-Yet this is a mistake for Berkeley:
+Yet, according to Berkeley, this is a mistake:

 A Word becomes general by being made the Sign, not of an abstract general Idea but, of several particular Ideas, any one of which it indifferently suggests to the Mind.
 10.